 Prior to streaming, make sure to install and load rtweet.
-This vignette assumes users have already setup user access tokens (see: obtaining and using access tokens).
+This vignette assumes users have already setup user access tokens (see: the “auth” vignette).

 In addition to accessing Twitter’s REST API (e.g.,